kaustubhbhavsar/nyc-taxi-trip-duration-prediction/README.md

 The <a href="src/features/feature_pipeline.py">feature_pipeline.py</a> script is utilized in the data processing and engineering pipeline for the taxi ride data.
 It ensures that the relevant features are extracted, combined into an engineered feature matrix, and ultimately stored within the Hopsworks Feature Store, enabling efficient data management and subsequent analysis.

+The <a href="src/training/training_part_1.ipynb">training_part_1.ipynb</a> notebook establishes a performance baseline that serves as a benchmark to evaluate the performance of more advanced models such as Linear Regression and HistGradient Boosting.
+Additionally, the notebook conducts a qualitative analysis to gain deeper insights into the models' performance on the dataset.

+Furthermore, <a href="src/training/training_part_2_(pipeline).ipynb">training_part_2_(pipeline).ipynb</a> notebook aims to utilize the preprocessing steps outlined in the preceding notebook in order to build a model using XGBoost.
+It also incorporates the utilization of weights and biases sweeps.
+Through this process, the best-performing run's parameters are identified and used to train the final model.

-This project includes two Streamlit applications:
+The two Streamlit applications included are:

 *  <a href="src/inference/app.py">app.py</a>: Map-based selection, prediction results, and feature store integration.
-*  <a href="src/monitoring/monitoring.py">monitoring.py</a>: Real-time drift calculation and insights.
+*  <a href="src/monitoring/monitoring.py">monitoring.py</a>: Real-time drift calculation and insights (utilizes Alibi Detect framework).

 You can view two recorded screen GIFs demonstrating the functionality of the Streamlit apps below.
-The first GIF demonstrates the prediction app, highlighting the map-based selection, prediction results, and data storage to the feature store.
-The second GIF showcases the user interface and features of the monitoring app, including real-time drift calculation and insights.
+The GIF on the left demonstrates the prediction app, highlighting the map-based selection, prediction results, and data storage to the feature store.
+Other GIF on the right showcases the user interface and features of the monitoring app, including real-time drift calculation and insights.
 Users can monitor and analyze the performance of the prediction model and make informed decisions based on the displayed information.

 PREDICTION             |  MONITORING
 :-------------------------:|:-------------------------:
 ![Prediction Demo](https://github.com/kaustubhbhavsar/nyc-taxi-trip-duration/blob/main/assets/webapp_prediction.gif) | ![Monitoring Demo](https://github.com/kaustubhbhavsar/nyc-taxi-trip-duration/blob/main/assets/webapp_monitoring.gif)

+### Code and Data Testing

+*  The project incorporates <a href="tests/great_expectations/">data testing</a> using the Great Expectations library.
+*  The <a href="tests/code/src/">code testing</a> phase of the project involves the utilization of the Pytest framework.

 <p align="right">(<a href="#top">back to top</a>)</p>